tmswfrk/bicycle-water-cooler/content/travel/France/Nice_2022/index.md

 My advice here would be to do more of this than you think you need to!

 ### Quick Case Study - The Positive Experience
 When initially scouring the internet for details about doing Col de Braus and Col de Turini, I found a small reference to a section of road that was closed during certain hours of certain days.
 Knowing this actually altered which day I did that route to make sure that I wouldn't have problems getting through.
-I even asked about this road specifically of one of the employees at the [Service Course](https://theservicecourse.cc/nice) and was able to confirm my research, and therefore had no issues getting through.
+I even asked about this road specifically of one of the employees at the {{< link text="Service Course" url="https://theservicecourse.cc/nice" >}} and was able to confirm my research, and therefore had no issues getting through.

-See [this sign](https://goo.gl/maps/ngu4TvJEwCHZXjhm7) in Google Maps for what I'm talking about - it's near L'Escarene which is on the way to Col de Braus coming from the coast.
+See {{< link text="this sign" url="https://goo.gl/maps/ngu4TvJEwCHZXjhm7" >}} in Google Maps for what I'm talking about - it's near L'Escarene which is on the way to Col de Braus coming from the coast.

 {{< img 2 sign gorge >}}

 ### And the Not-So-Positive One
 There was one time on this trip, however, that I had not planned things out like I should have.
 Upon leaving the Monte Carlo golf club on my final day of riding, I utilized my normal mapping tactics to find a route more directly back to my AirBnB.
 I didn't check it quite as closely as I should have though!

-While beautiful, and initially paved, I found myself scooting my bike down soft, steep gravel with my 28mm road bike tires, contemplating over and over the [sunk cost fallacy](https://www.grammarly.com/blog/sunk-cost-fallacy/) when it came to finding a paved option back.
+While beautiful, and initially paved, I found myself scooting my bike down soft, steep gravel with my 28mm road bike tires, contemplating over and over the {{< link text="sunk cost fallacy" url="https://www.grammarly.com/blog/sunk-cost-fallacy/" >}} when it came to finding a paved option back.
 Luckily, after a lot of colorful language, I made it down the mountain safely.

 {{< img 2 dirt_entrance dirt_bend >}}